-At first, you'll probably be given only sips of liquid until your doctor is satisfied that the join in the oesophagus is healing.
+At first, you'll probably only be given sips of liquid until the join in your oesophagus has healed enough.
 It will be a few days before you're able to drink normally.
 Gradually, you'll also be able to eat normally again.

-Some surgeons will also place a small feeding tube directly into the small bowel at the time of surgery, to feed you while you recover.
-This is usually removed after you have started to swallow normally.
+Some surgeons will also place a small feeding tube directly into the small intestine during the surgery.
+This is to feed you while you recover.
+It is usually removed after you have started to swallow normally.

-The main side effects can include mild pain or discomfort, feeling generally unwell and high temperatures.
-RFA is most often an option for people who have high-grade dysplasia (see the section on GORD, under causes, above).
-Your doctor can give you more detailed information about whether it might be helpful in your situation.
+The main side effects can include mild pain or discomfort, feeling generally unwell and a high temperature.
+RFA is most often given to people who have high-grade dysplasia.
+Your doctor can tell you more about it.

-Other ways of treating Barrett's oesophagus include argon plasma coagulation, multipolar electrocoagulation and cryotherapy.
+Other ways of treating Barrett's oesophagus include argon plasma coagulation, photodynamic therapy (PDT), multipolar electrocoagulation and cryotherapy.

-Your specialist can tell you more about these treatments and whether any of them might be appropriate for you.
-It's important to remember that these techniques aren't widely available and long-term data (research results) on their success is not yet available.
+Your specialist can tell you more about these treatments and whether any are appropriate for you.

 It's often difficult to find information and support when you’re diagnosed with a condition such as Barrett's oesophagus.
-You may have concerns about which is the right treatment option for you.
-It's important to discuss these concerns with the doctors and nurses caring for you.
+You may have concerns about which is the right treatment for you.
+It's important to discuss these concerns with your doctors and nurses.
 You may also find the organisations listed below helpful.

 This section has been compiled using information from a number of reliable sources, including:

-With thanks to Dr Mark Wilkinson, who reviewed this information.
+With thanks to Dr Jason Dunn, Consultant Gastroenterologist, who reviewed this information.

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.